tobloef/text2mindmap/README.md

 ## Please note
 The current version of the tool utilizes some minified JavaScript and CSS code from the original [Text2MindMap.com](http://www.text2mindmap.com), which I didn't personally write.
 This was originally just meant to be a quick hack for personal use, but seeing as this project has gotten a lot of interest, I'm currently working on replacing the old code with something I've written myself.
-This should let me properly license the code, as well as actually letting me extend the functionallity of the site.
+This should let me properly license the code and later extend the functionality of the site.
 Stay tuned!

 # Text2MindMap
 An online tool for making mindmaps by writing indented lists.